Letchworth Village

 Letchworth Village was a residential institution located in Rockland County, New York, in the hamlet of Thiells built for the physically and mentally disabled of all ages, from the newborn to the elderly.
 Opened in 1911, Letchworth Village at its peak consisted of over 130 buildings spread out over many acres of land.
 It was named for William Pryor Letchworth, who espoused reform in the treatment and care of the insane, epileptics, and poor children.

 Reports of inadequate funding and improper care of the residents, including children, were present dating back to the 1920s.
 Accounts surfaced of residents being found unclothed, unbathed, and neglected.
 In addition to rampant abuse among the institution's residents, staff also suffered abuse at the hands of co-workers, which included incidents of rape.
 The institution gained national attention in 1972 from an exposé by Geraldo Rivera.

-In 1996 the institution was permanently closed down, and many of its abandoned structures have since fallen into serious disrepair.
-The ruins of Letchworth Village have since become popular with ghost hunters.
+In 1996 the institution was permanently closed, and many of its abandoned structures have since fallen into serious disrepair.

 Opening and beginning years

-By the end of 1911, the first phase of construction had completed on the 2,362-acre "state institution for the segregation of the epileptic and feeble-minded.”
+By the end of 1911, the first phase of construction had completed on the 2,362-acre "state institution for the segregation of the epileptic and feeble-minded."
 With architecture modeled after Monticello, the picturesque community was lauded as a model institution for the treatment of the developmentally disabled, a humane alternative to high-rise asylums, having been founded on several guiding principles that were revolutionary at the time.
 Separate living and training facilities for children, able-bodied adults, and the infirm were not to exceed two stories or house over 70 inmates.
 Until the 1960s, the able-bodied labored on communal farms, raising enough food and livestock to feed the entire population.

 It was conceived by the progressives of the time as a major departure from the almshouses of the 19th century.
 The facility was thought to have had great potential and was a great improvement from past facilities.
 It was a farming village of nearly four square miles, In the words of the 1927 Rockland County Red Book, "subdivided as far as possible in order to avoid the tendency toward institutionalism."
 The grounds surrounding the buildings were very plentiful and created much leisure space for patients.
 As late as 1958, the patients grew their own crops and tended cows, pigs and chickens.
 They made toys and sold them at Christmas.